 When the original Casco Bay Lines declared bankruptcy in 1981, the Casco Bay Island Transit District (CBITD), a quasi-municipal, non-profit corporation, was established on April 17, 1981 through emergency State legislative action to ensure the continuation of service to the islands of Casco Bay.

-CBITD purchased the assets of Casco Bay Lines and the closing occurred on the afternoon of Friday, 3/26/82.
+CBITD took over the assets of bankrupt Casco Bay Lines and the closing occurred on the afternoon of Friday, 3/26/82.
 After the various documents were signed there was a break early in the evening so that the appropriate vessel filings could be made with the Coast Guard transferring ownership and recording the 1st Ship’s Preferred Mortgage given by CBITD.
 During the break everyone on the CBITD team went to Boone’s for dinner.
 The Coast Guard documentation was completed at about 9:30 pm and afterwards everyone went to the pier and looked at the vessels that were then owned by CBITD.
 There were no more runs that night and CBITD began operations with the first runs on Saturday, 3/27/82.

 This film, produced by Portland-based Galen Koch, is an effort to capture the incredible history of ferry service on Casco Bay and share it with all who may be interested.
 Thank you to all who worked so hard to make it happen!